Managing Storm Water Control in Multifamily

 Statistically, 100-year floods have a 1 percent chance of occurring in any given year.
 But that 1 percent could happen two years in a row, or maybe even more than once in the same year.

 In Texas and parts of the Midwest, that number has been called more than once in recent years and caused significant flooding.
-On Thanksgiving night, North Texas received 3-5 inches of rain, much of it coming down in a span of few hours.
+During Thanksgiving in 2016, North Texas received 3-5 inches of rain, much of it coming down in a span of few hours.
 In May, up to 6 inches fell overnight in Dallas.

 Tarrant Regional Water District offers way to solve drainage problems